script-fu/artbox/content/hub/docs/folder/Installation.md

 ## Build Artbox, BABL and GEGL

-To build or run the software, we can use another shell script, that uses this file to build, compile or run the software.
+To build the software, we can use another shell script, that uses this file to build or compile the software.
 Copy the following and save it as `artbox.sh` in the bash folder.
 Then in your File Manager, right click the artbox.sh file, properties, permissions, `Allow executing file as program`.

 Notice that BABL and GEGL are also being built, these two additional packages don't have to be built every time.
 When COMPILE_ONLY is set to "true", after a full build perhaps, they are skipped.